 This isn’t the site of some lost penal colony.
 But you’d be forgiven for not knowing.
 There’s no plaque to clue you in and no historical marker.
 And maybe that’s the most confounding thing about it – this is a registered historical site located within a well-funded park.
 As such, nothing suggests America’s casual indifference to the past quite like the shambling remains of the United Brick Corporation.

 This former industrial site is an anomaly on the grounds of the carefully manicured National Arboretum.
 Dating back to the late nineteenth century, the United Brick Corporation was among the largest of numerous brick manufacturing concerns in Washington, many of which were literally operated out of the backyards of District residents.
 In a former life, those distinctive domes that first grabbed your attention were beehive furnaces used for firing carefully stacked bricks, a process that, depending on the weather, could take a full week.

-The rest of the site is used to store mulch and gravel.
+The rest of the site is used to store mulch and gravel, presumably for routine upkeep in the arboretum grounds.
 I guess I don’t know for sure, but I have a feeling that this is hardly what those who sought to preserve these grounds had in mind when they applied to the National Register of Historic Places in 1977.

 But it’s what happens when you leave the bureaucrats and lawyers in charge.

 Ask Magellan, Neil Armstrong, or anyone else – mankind is at its most inspirational when the insurance premiums are sensible.

 What a waste of good ruins.